clarkfitzg/clarkfitzg.github.io/_posts/2017-09-13-comparing-parquet-with-txt.gz.md

 ## Testing

-I tested the speed of Parquet against `txt.gz` files with the following simple query:
+I tested the speed of Parquet against the original gz compressed text files, (hereafter `txt.gz`) with the following simple query:

 ```{SQL}